1000+

 The rectification of data is all about finding the root cause of where, why, and how the data has defected.
 It is also the position where data quality rules should be reviewed, helping you to understand where the rules need any adjustment or upgradation.

-Measuring data quality is of utmost importance, for which, you should know the data quality metrics.
-We have an acronym for metrics as “ACCIT” which means Accuracy, Consistency, Completeness, Integrity, and Timeliness.
+Measuring data quality is of utmost importance, for which you should know the data quality metrics.
+We have an acronym for metrics, “ACCIT,” which means Accuracy, Consistency, Completeness, Integrity, and Timeliness.

-Accuracy: Accuracy of data should be measured via source documents whether it is about the business transaction or any status change that happened in real-time.
+Accuracy of data should be measured via source documents, whether it is about the business transaction or any status change that happened in real time.
 But if you don’t have source documents, you can opt for an alternative confirmation technique, which will specify whether the data is void of important errors.
-The general metric for measuring data accuracy is the ratio of data errors that track the total number of identified errors according to the data set.
+The general metric for measuring data accuracy is the ratio of data errors that tracks the total number of identified errors according to the data set.

-Completeness: Completeness is specified to recognize whether the organization has adequate information to depict conclusions.
-It determines whether the data captured is complete or incomplete as data entry includes various fields that must be filled properly.
+Completeness is specified to recognize whether the organization has adequate information to depict conclusions.
+It determines whether the data captured is complete or incomplete, as data entry includes various fields that must be filled in properly.

-Integrity: Integrity process is also called as data validation, which defines the structural testing of data to make sure that the data meets the terms of different processes.
-Integrity simply means that there are no unintentional data errors and it suits its appropriate designation.
+The integrity process is also called data validation, which defines the structural testing of data to make sure that the data meets the terms of different processes.
+Integrity simply means that there are no unintentional data errors, and it suits its appropriate designation.

-Timeliness: It is all about accessibility and availability of information.
-To simply put across, it measures the time between data anticipation and the minute when it is obtainable for use.
+It is all about accessibility and availability of information.
+Simply put, it measures the time between data anticipation and the minute when it is obtainable for use.

 Related: Smart Tips for Effective Data Capture and Data Management